 Part and parcel of the Suzuki construct was aural absorption of recordings to the point of saturation.
 The child would listen to pieces he was playing and basically “copy” the melody, tempo, phrasing, nuance etc.

 During private or sometimes group lessons, the teacher was the leader with her copycat student as a full-blown follower.
-And mom or dad’s required presence at lessons was a mandatory prelude to a pulverizing process that took place during the week.
-(A parent chewed up bits and pieces of music to regurgitate and feed the child)
+And mom or dad’s required presence at lessons was a mandatory prelude to a pulverizing and feeding process that took place during the week.

 Peers, teachers, parents, and an assortment of relatives, provided a solid support system for the “method,” which could take on village proportion.